Nujanauss/Nujanauss.github.io/alexplatt/00_privacy.markdown

 If you choose to use the contact form, I will collect the personal data you choose to provide to me.
 You are not obliged to provide your Email address or any other personal data to contact me.

-Any data you do provide to me will be deleted ordinarily within 30 days.
+Any data you do provide to me will be deleted ordinarily within 30 days automatically.
 In order to respond to your comment, question or request, or for some other legal obligation, I may need to hold your personal data for longer than 30 days.
-  As soon as is appropriate after the 30 days, within reason, your data will be deleted.
+If this is the case, as soon as is appropriate, within reason, your data will be deleted.

 I will use your data to the extent that it is necessary to respond to your comment, question or request.
 Otherwise, I will delete your personal data automatically within the 30 days.